Our Solar System cloze worksheet for your students to complete.

 Our Solar System is made up of eight planets and many smaller objects that orbit around the Sun.

-The Sun is a star at the center of the Solar System.
+The Sun is a star at the centre of the Solar System.
 It weighs approximately 330,000 times the mass of Earth.

 The eight planets are the largest objects that orbit the Sun.
 The four smaller planets closest to the Sun are Mercury, Venus, Earth and Mars.
 These four ‘terrestrial planets’ are primarily made up of rock and metal.